Esri/i3s-spec/profiles/pointclouds/pointcloud.md

 - Geometry buffer (XYZ)
 - Attribute buffers: One buffer per-attribute.
 Available attributes are declared in the `SceneLayer` document.

+Resources are identified by the `resourceID` specified in each node.

 PointCloud profile follows the general I3S concepts with the folllowing restrictions:

 1. Index nodes may only be queried in page of 64 nodes.
 This is done using the index of the first node in the page (node-key naming pattern is *not* supported)